jakobschoeffer/jakobschoeffer.github.io/index.md

 My main objective is to contribute to the responsible design and deployment of AI systems, fostering a more equitable and just society.
 To this end, I employ a multidisciplinary approach that integrates novel AI techniques with insights derived from behavioral research, utilizing a mix of quantitative and qualitative methods.

 I received my PhD from the Karlsruhe Institute of Technology (KIT) in Germany, where I wrote a thesis "On the Interplay of Transparency and Fairness in AI-Informed Decision-Making."
 I also hold a master's degree in Operations Research from Georgia Tech.
-As a doctoral student, I was fortunate to do a research internship with Microsoft in Redmond.
+As a doctoral student, I was fortunate to do a research internship with Microsoft in Redmond, WA.
 Before embarking on my PhD journey, I worked for two years as a data scientist at IBM in New York.

 ## News